annahung31/EMOPIA/docs/index.md

 ### Number of clips
-The following table shows the number of clips and their average length for each quadrant in Russell’s 4Q, in EMOPIA.
+The following table shows the number of clips and their average length for each quadrant in Russell’s valence-arousal emotion space, in EMOPIA.
 <div align="center">
 <table class="num-table" cellspacing="0" cellpadding="0">
   <tr>